Neo-Panther/Convex-Hull-Visualizer/README.md

 ### Opening the Documentation
 After extracting all the files to the same directory, just open [Documentation](./index.html).
 Alternatively, you can open `index.html` file in any web browser.

+### Code and Algorithm Analysis
+The analysis of the algorithms and their code implementations are present in the `About` tab of the visualizer.

 ### Adding points from file
 The file should be in json format, containing an array of point objects with numerical attributes x and y.  `{'x': <Number>, 'y': <Number>}[]`